RodolfoFerro/MeetupHCC18/README.md

 ### ABOUT COPYING OR USING PARTIAL INFORMATION: 🔐
 * These documents were originally created by the author.
 * Any usage of these documents or their contents is granted according to the provided license and its conditions.
+* The datasets, models and experimental procedures are part of a research group @ CIMAT, and hereby they shall not be considered part of the workshop or main content of this repo.
+To use them for personal purposes, please contact the owner of this repo.
 * For any question, you can contact the author via email or Twitter.

 **Copyright (c) 2018 Rodolfo Ferro**